-- Data related to the stated criteria shall be gathered and analyzed by the evaluator through a number of formal classroom observations.
+- c.
+Classroom Observations - i.
+Data related to the stated criteria shall be gathered and analyzed by the evaluator through a number of formal classroom observations.
 Each report shall be based on not less than three (3) formal classroom observations. - ii.
 Data shall be collected over a reasonable period of time allowing the opportunity for the teacher to incorporate suggestions for improvement. - iii.
 At least one of the classroom visits shall be at a time mutually agreed upon between the teacher and the evaluator.
-Observations should not occur at abnormal times. - iv.
-Where applicable, observations should cover a representative sample of subjects, classes and grade levels.
-No formal observations as a component of the formal process of evaluation shall be made during the month of September.

-d.
-Post-Observation Conference

-- i.
-A post conference shall be held at an appropriate time as soon as practicable after each classroom observation. - ii.
-During this conference the data shall be reviewed and discussed, with the objective of identifying specific strengths to be maintained and/or areas that need improvement.
+Observations should not occur at abnormal times. - Where applicable, observations should cover a representative sample of subjects, classes and grade levels.
+No formal observations as a component of the formal process of evaluation shall be made during the month of September. - d.
+Post-Observation Conference - i.
+A post conference shall be held at an appropriate time as soon as practicable after each classroom observation. - During this conference the data shall be reviewed and discussed, with the objective of identifying specific strengths to be maintained and/or areas that need improvement.
 This information shall be provided to the teacher in written form on or attached to a district "Comments on Observation" form.
 This information shall be provided to the teacher upon request at least one (1) working day prior to the meeting. - iii.
-If desired, a teacher may respond in writing to the post observation conference information.

-e.
-Draft Report
+If desired, a teacher may respond in writing to the post observation conference information. - e.
+Draft Report - i.

-- i.
 A draft report shall be written, presented and discussed with the teacher at least three (3) working days prior to the preparation of the final copy.
 Reports shall be prepared only by the Principal or Vice Principal of the school to which the teacher has been assigned, a District Coordinating Principal, a Director of Instruction, an Assistant Superintendent, a Associate Superintendent or the Superintendent of Schools. - ii.
 Specific strengths, weaknesses and/or recommendations for improvement should be stated and discussed. - iii.
 The report should reflect any differences between the teacher's assignment and professional training and/or experience. - iv.
-When suggestions for amendments to the draft report are not agreed upon, the teacher has the right to make a written response which will be filed with the final report.
+When suggestions for amendments to the draft report are not agreed upon, the teacher has the right to make a written response which will be filed with the final report. - f.
+Final Report - i.
+The final report shall be shown to the teacher prior to its submission to the Superintendent of Schools.